Emergency Medical Technicians and Paramedics

 Florida-Trained Paramedic Applicants:

-Florida trained applicants for paramedic certification must pass one the state’s approved examinations within two years of completion of your training program.
-There are two options to satisfy this requirement as outlined below:
+Florida trained applicants for paramedic certification must pass the state’s approved examination within two years of completion of your training program.

 NREMT Examination: You may elect to take the NREMT examination.
 If you choose this option, you do not need to apply to the Department of Health for an Authorization to Test.
 You may schedule your examination directly with the NREMT.